Actively Recruiting

 • Any individual currently on a physical profile that restricts running or foot marching

-• History of obstructive gastrointestinal diseases including diverticulosis, diverticulitis, inflammatory bowel disease, peptic ulcer disease, Crohn's disease, or ulcerative colitis
+• History of obstructive disease of the gastrointestinal tract including diverticulosis, diverticulitis, inflammatory bowel disease, peptic ulcer disease, Crohn's disease, ulcerative colitis

-• Scheduled MRI within 2 weeks after ingestion of core temperature pill
+• Scheduled MRI within 2 weeks after core temperature pill ingestion

 • Known allergies to skin adhesive

-• Blood donation within the past 8 weeks
+• Blood donation in the past 8 weeks

 AI-Screening